 Brian Levine, Syncplicity by Axway's Senior Director of Security and Compliance, is confident that this will help differentiate Syncplicity by Axway from other EFSS providers through meeting customers' transcontinental needs and providing buffer room to sort out what the elimination of Safe Harbor ultimately means.

 Other cloud-centric providers have taken proactive steps to address this in the past six months, such as Box's agreement with IBM SoftLayer.
 On-premises tools, such as Citrix ShareFile, are in compliance, so long as they are restricting access to repositories located in the appropriate countries.
 In the management console, "storage region" will be a simple one-click operation.
 Active Directory and LDAP synchronization is still a work in progress, but it should eventually make this seamless.

-The key difference is that Syncplicity already had a global foundation and simply added two things: additional data center capacity and a Europe-based cloud orchestration layer.
+The key difference is that Syncplicity by Axway already had a global foundation and simply added two things: additional data center capacity and a Europe-based cloud orchestration layer.
 The key benefit here is that once this goes live, European customers can fully sever the connection to all U.S.-based management, data center and control plane infrastructure located in the United States.

 Finally, Syncplicity by Axway has added legal language to contracts to enforce the technical changes outlined above.
 This protects customers and Syncplicity by Axway as they move towards meeting the regulations set forth by the European courts.